NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB is jumping B
 - J2A would be jumping, holding down, and pressing A
 - 6A(A) means that we are talking about the second A press in the 6A string
 - S5X means in Sharingan mode for Sasuke and Kakashi.
+Stance for Shikamaru.
 Similar for other transformations.
 - 1C or 2C means charged once or twice respectively
 - Act4A means the activated part of a 4A counter.
 This can also be seen on command grabs such as Tsunade's Jump A as ActJA
 - A8A means the activated part of 8A.